10 Ironman Zone 3 / Tempo Example Brick Sessions

 5. Progressive Tempo Brick

-Purpose: Move from aerobic to stronger tempo efforts
+Purpose: Move from easy aerobic work into sustained tempo control

 Bike Warm-Up: 15 min spin